 It is made by grating a ball of dunstmehl (dough) against a specialized wooden chopping board (Spätzlebrett) into boiling, salted water.
 When finished, the spätzle rise to the surface and can be topped with fried onions or spinach (or minced pork liver (leberspätzle) for the meat-lover).
 One of the most common versions is käsespätzle where it is mixed with cheese.

 This is another common dish at any beer hall or beer tent.
 One place in Munich you are certain to get a good spätzle is Wirtshaus Kurgarten.

-The Germans may be known for their pork dishes, but it is hard to ignore the rows of roast chicken all over Oktoberfest.
-Called halbes hähnchen up north, the southern name of hendl is used at Oktoberfest.
+The Germans may be known for their pork dishes, but it is hard to ignore the tantalizing rows of roast chicken all over Oktoberfest.
+Known as halbes hähnchen up north, the southern name of hendl is used at Oktoberfest.

 These delectable birds are roasted with butter, parsley, and paprika and are a favorite with nearly 500,000 hendl consumed every festival.

 Sold at every beer tent and stand, it is served in either a quarter, half, or whole portion.
 Get dirty with your carcass by picking off every melt-in-your-mouth piece.

 If all of this sounds a bit heavy, it is.
 Fischbrötchen is an alternative.

 The ideal snack from the many stands on the grounds, these tantalizing sandwiches are filled with seafood.
 Fish or crab or shrimp are slathered in mayonnaise and onions and tucked into a semme (roll).
 While the filling is often smoked, it might also be fried.

 Every stand has a different selection of sandwiches so shop around to find the best bite to forget you are far away from the sea.